wolf019/DD1318-Programming-techniques-and-technical-calculations/README.md

 * analysis is used from at least when the stock is to be held for a short time.
 Fundamental analysis is more important when
 * retaining the share for a longer period.
 The program should also be able to rank shares according to their value.
 Do not
 * se only the shares that are available, but increase by at least one additional share when you find some interesting data.
+* For full description from KTH please see 187-Aktieköp.pdf.

 ### Extra assignments
 * grade C: Info is the complete and final handling of the user's input.